 A Student Union member who is eligible to vote in the Representative Council elections, or a group formed by Student Union members, has the right to nominate a maximum of fifty-eight (58) candidates.

-All the lists of candidates will be posted on ISYY's official bulletin boards in autumn 2019.
+All the lists of candidates will be posted on ISYY's official bulletin boards and website on 9th of October.

-The elections results will be published on ISYY's official bulletin boards within 24 hours after the voting closes.
+The elections results will be published on ISYY's official bulletin boards and website within 24 hours after the voting closes.

 You can follow the ballot counting at the election night, which will be announced later.